 A person’s ethnicity can also affect their hair growth rate.
 Studies have found that Asian hair grows the fastest, at about six inches per year.
 Caucasian hair is next at just over five inches per year.
 While African hair grows the slows at roughly four inches per year.
 The different growth rates according to ethnicity are more notable in women than in men.

-It’s also believed that hair grows slightly faster in the summer months, but it isn’t enough that you should notice a difference.
+It’s also believed that hair growth rate is higher in the summer months, but it isn’t enough that you should notice a difference.

-If you are experiencing hair loss and feel like your methods aren’t working, remember that hair growth is a slow process and you need to be patient.
+If you are wondering how long does it take for a hair follicle to grow back and you are experiencing hair loss and feel like your methods aren’t working, remember that hair growth is a slow process and you need to be patient.
 Your scalp has to get healthy before your hair can grow, and this can take time.
 It can take up to six months to see a real change when using a scientifically proven method.
 Below are images of hair regrowth at various benchmarks.

 How you can speed up the hair growth process?